SamKnows/data-team-test/README.md

 This should roughly take you three hours.
 If you'd like to do more, but don't have time then please mention it in your README.

-We highly recommend using PHP for this task (It's a language heavily used within SamKnows) if you know it, however, we will also accept submissions in Python or Go.
+We highly recommend and prefer you use PHP for this task (It's a language heavily used within SamKnows) if you know it, however, we will also accept submissions in Python or Go.

 ## Do’s
 - *Do* use appropriate libraries (e.g. `symfony/console`, micro-frameworks, HTTP libraries)